 Body Worn Cameras

 History: The Colorado Springs Police Department (CSPD) researched body camera solutions prior to the 2014 events that brought police/community relations to the forefront of the national spotlight, but those incidents accelerated our desire to obtain this technology.
 In 2015, we applied for and received a $600K grant from the Bureau of Justice Assistance that would allow us to implement a program (with a match of City funds) to meet the community’s needs.
 We engaged the community to learn what our citizens’ expectations were in regard to body cameras via community forums, an electronic survey, and meetings with special interest groups.
-This engagement allowed us to form a comunity-focussed body-worn camera policy.
+This engagement allowed us to form a comunity-focused body-worn camera policy.
 Utility and Associates were selected as the vendor and in September 2016, a test group of 60 officers were issued cameras, with 40 additional officers issued cameras about 90 days later.
 By mid-February 2017, all officers of the rank of sergeant and below were issued cameras.

 Follow us on social media for live updates and the latest information!